great-expectations/great_expectations/docs/docusaurus/docs/terms/datasource.md

 ### Features and promises

-Datasources provides a standard API across multiple backends: the Datasource API remains the same for PostgreSQL, CSV Filesystems, and all other supported data backends.
+Datasources provide a standard API across multiple backends: the Datasource API remains the same for PostgreSQL, CSV Filesystems, and all other supported data backends.
 :::note Important:

 Datasources do not modify your data.